Plastic Free : ditch the soap bottle and try these soap dishes instead

 SAARDÈ hand crafted soap holders

-Another style is the concave soap dish, where the water will drain to a pool under the soap, and then evaporate over time.
-This style is good in a bathroom that is less busy - as frequent use will mean the water will tend to pool at the base.
-Perfect for guest bathrooms, it's a style that evokes a sense of resort living.
+Another style is this concave wall mounted soap dish, with little holes where the water will drain to the basin under the soap, and then evaporate over time.
+This style is good in a bathroom that is busy - as frequent use will mean the water will tend to drain away from the soap quickly, and make it last longer.
+It's a style that evokes a sense of theatre and fun.

 TASMANIAN Huon pine soap dish